Leo-TakumaSugashi/TS-functions/README.md

 ---
-### A set of Matlab functions aimed at automatically evaluating vascular structures imaged by 2-photon laser scanning fluorescence microscopy(2PLSM).
+### **A set of MATLAB functions aimed at automatically evaluating vascular structures imaged by 2-photon laser scanning fluorescence microscopy(2PLSM).**
 ---

 ## Description